ArjitJindal/temp-project/README.md

 Local environment config (ex: tenantID) is stored in `local-dev.ts`.

+### Generating Data for Local:

+Run the script once you got DynamoDB and mongo running

+`generate-local-data`

 ## Deploy

 In order to deploy to a new account (or the first time you're deploying), you have to run `cdk bootstrap` like so: